-Where other development is proposed on a river slope hazard steep slope in excess of 25 per cent, as shown on Schedule B-2, a Slope Stability Report a engineering report-shall be prepared to the satisfaction of the Conservation Authority and the Town of Grand Valley.
+Where other development is proposed on a river slope hazard, as shown on Schedule B-2, a Slope Stability Report shall be prepared to the satisfaction of the Conservation Authority and the Town of Grand Valley.
 The report shall confirm that the slopes will be stable during and after construction.

-Where development and site alteration is proposed in close proximity to a steep slope river slope hazard, at the toe of a steep slope, along the Grand River or on a slope not identified on Schedule B-2, such development should be designed in such a way as to minimize the disturbance of and ensure the stability of slopes.
+Where development and site alteration is proposed in close proximity to a river slope hazard, at the toe of a steep slope, along the Grand River or on a slope not identified on Schedule B-2, such development should be designed in such a way as to minimize the disturbance of and ensure the stability of slopes.